qfpl/reflex-workshop/README.md

 ```
 and then rebuild with `nixos-rebuild switch`.

-After that you'll want to run the `./dev.sh` and `hoogle` commands from a nix-shell in the `code` subdirectory:
+After that you'll want to run the `./dev.sh` and `hoogle server -p 9090 --local` commands from a nix-shell in the `code` subdirectory:
 ```
-cd code
+cd ~/reflex-workshop
 nix-shell
 ```